malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

 ## IV. summary/discussion
 -
 Which programming language was mainly used: python, ipynt
-Assumption: How do you distinguish whether a source code uses hyperparameter fine tuning or not.
-If fine tuning is not used, a default setting is used.
-How can you see in the source code that no fine tuning is used:
+Assumption: How do you distinguish whether a source code apply hyperparameter fine tuning or not.
+If fine tuning is not used, a default setting or prediefined hyperparameter is used.
+How can you see in the source code whether fine tuning is applied or not:

+1. Heuristic for "fine tuning is used":
-- no **explicit specification** of hyperparameter:
+- **explicit specification** of hyperparameter in source code:
-  - Examples/selection of hyperparameters:
+  - Examples/selection of hyperparameters such as:
     - `batch_size`
     - `gamma`
     - `lr`